00purplecandy00/00purplecandy00/README.md

 - 👋 Hi, I’m @00purplecandy00
 - 👀 I’m interested in ... computer science and digital nomad
 - 🌱 I’m currently learning ... computer programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... cool programmers and crews on other positions
 - 📫 How to reach me ...
 00purplecandy00@gmail.com

 <!---